HCL

 The Tax Benefits of Buying

-Homeowners can deduct mortgage interest and property taxes (up to $10,000 SALT cap) if they itemize.
-In 2026, with the standard deduction at $15,000 for single filers and $30,000 for married filing jointly, most homeowners don't benefit from itemizing unless they have a large mortgage or significant other deductions.
+Homeowners can deduct mortgage interest and property taxes if they itemize.
+Two numbers decide whether that is worth anything to you.
+The combined state-and-local-tax deduction is capped at $40,000 ($20,000 married filing separately) after Public Law 119-21 — up from the old $10,000 — and the cap phases down above $500,000 of modified adjusted gross income without going below $10,000 (IRS Publication 530).
+The standard deduction for tax year 2026 is $16,100 for single filers and $32,200 for married couples filing jointly (IRS, "Tax inflation adjustments for tax year 2026").
+Most homeowners still don't benefit from itemizing unless they have a large mortgage or significant other deductions.
 The tax benefits of homeownership are often overstated for middle-class buyers — run your specific numbers with a tax professional before counting on big deductions.

 Rent Appreciation vs. Home Equity Growth